gobbyo/IoT/docs/tutorial-devicetocloudmsg.md

     ```

 ## Device message

+In this section you'll create code to send a message from your device directly to IoT Hub using a device connection string.
+While storing the IoT Hub's connection string on your device is easy and convenient, it is generally not a good practice because your device is connected directly to the IoT Hub instance which doesn't scale and could go offline at any time.
+In future tutorials we'll use the Device Provisioning Service to connect to IoT Hub rather than storing the IoT Hub connection string on your device.

 1. Create a new file called `d2csendmsg.py`.
 1. Copy and paste the following import statements into your `d2csendmsg.py` file